jsmolka/blog/content/posts/horizons/index.md

 Something wicked this way comes
 Something wicked this way comes
 -->
 The album ends with [Something Wicked](https://www.youtube.com/watch?v=CDq5TO05NcQ).
-Outro songs in previous albums tended to be on the quieter side and this one is no exception until its finale.
-It begins calm with just a piano and then layers in strings and other instruments over the following verses.
-It doesn't adhere to the ABABCB structure and instead feels like a carefully crafted narrative of a person slowly being consumed/overtaken by _Something Wicked_.
+Previous outro songs tended to be on the quieter side and this one is no exception until its climax.
+It begins calm with just a piano and then layers in strings and other instruments over the next verses.
+It doesn't adhere to the ABABCB song structure and instead feels like a carefully crafted narrative of a person slowly being overwhelmed by an unknown evil.

 > The crucifix in my hand's a lie<br>
 > 'Cause nothing ever kills you<br>
 > I've watered down the pain 'til the well went dry<br>
 > So pray for rain<br>

 The lyrics are littered with biblical references.
-The narrator describes the thing inside of him as powerful enough that even a crucifix can't kill it, hinting at its profoundly evil nature.
-He tried everything in his power to stop it, but had to resign in the end.
-Praying for rain feels more like a warning than a request.
-The narrator seems to have lost control and only a godly intervention can prevent the events lying.
+The narrator describes the thing inside of him as so profoundly evil, that even a crucifix can't kill it.
+He tried everything in his power to stop it, but had to resign eventually. _So pray for rain_ is a warning that only a divine intervention can prevent him from losing control and a sign of things to come.

 > And it clawеd<br>
 > Back in the world again<br>
 > Here for a nеw revenge<br>
 > An enemy I can't condemn<br>

-It seems like it isn't the first time that the narrator had to confront the thing.
-It's crawling back into his world, looking for revenge.
-He's is describing it as an enemy, which he can't condemn.
-Maybe he think's that the feeling is justified.
+It isn't the first confrontation between the two.
+The thing is coming back for _a new revenge_, having lost the fight once before.
+The narrator is unsure how to feel about it.
+On one hand, he describes it as an enemy, something he hates and doesn't want in his life.
+On the other hand, he can't condemn it, feeling like its existence is justified --- an important part of himself.

 As we enter the bridge, the song turns from calm to violent: